 - Buffering allows packet to wait for channel - Drawback?
-Serialization latency experienced at each hop/channel

 Virtual Cut-through (packet-based)

 - Why wait till entire message has arrived at each intermediate stop? - The head flit of the packet can dash off first - When the head gets blocked, whole packet gets blocked at one intermediate node - Used in Alpha 21364